Nutrition in organisms is extraordinary complex, which is why it isn’t regulated solely by hedonic desire.

 Since the absorptive capacity for most nutrients is close to zero in both the oral cavity, the oesophagus and also in the stomach, one of the main mechanism governing the rate of postprandial appearance of nutrients in the blood is the rate of gastric emptying into the small intestine where most of ingested nutrients are absorbed.
 This mechanism is in turn regulated through a complex interplay of different factors such as the contents of the diet, nutrient-status and sympathetic drive14)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6028327/15)https://pubmed.ncbi.nlm.nih.gov/7485502/ For the stomach to empty it usually takes one to four hours, which is quite a long time and hence endogenous control over the rate of gastric emptying has great potential to limit serum nutrient super-saturation in response to over-eating and in the following paragraphs we’ll explore how it responds to different nutritional states and how it is affected in metabolic disease.16)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4102158/

 To make sense of all these before mentioned findings perhaps we should consider gastric emptying to be mostly a mechanism serving to match delivery-rates with absorptive capacity (while absorptive capacity is matched with the needs of peripheral tissues), instead of viewing it as a mechanism working to preventing serum nutrient-overload.
-In support of this claim, studies on carbohydrate-metabolism have presented data suggesting that intestinal absorption is the rate-limiting step in oxidation, not gastric emptying-rate, peripheral tissue uptake or utilisation, and gastric emptying-rates as well as the rate of intestinal absorption are seen to increase significantly within days/weeks after repeated large nutrient-challenges with the same nutrient.46)https://europepmc.org/article/pmc/pmc5371619
+In support of this claim, gastric emptying-rates as well as the rate of intestinal absorption are seen to increase significantly within days/weeks after repeated large nutrient-challenges with the same nutrient.45)https://europepmc.org/article/pmc/pmc5371619

-All the above observations are in line with the hypothesis that endogenous control over gastric emptying serves as a regulatory mechanism to maintain homeostasis and (perhaps) disregarding diabetic gastro-paresis, a delay in gastric emptying seems mainly to be a mechanism to spare nutrients both before and after they are eaten as not to loose them to the large intestine, and to a lesser extent delayed or increased gastric emptying may act as a regulatory mechanism that responds to tissue- and serum nutrient homeostasis.
-However, increased tissue- or serum-levels of nutrients in obesity and DM apparently don’t seem to present a sufficient homeostatic threat as to trigger the body to apply this mechanism postprandially.
+All the above observations are in line with the hypothesis that endogenous control over gastric emptying serves as a regulatory mechanism to maintain homeostasis and (perhaps) disregarding diabetic gastro-paresis, a delay in gastric emptying seems mainly to be a mechanism to spare nutrients both before and after they are eaten as not to overwhelm absorptive capacity and loose them to bacteria, and to a lesser extent delayed or increased gastric emptying may act as a regulatory mechanism that responds to tissue- and serum nutrient homeostasis.
+However, increased tissue- or serum-levels of nutrients in obesity and DM apparently don’t seem to present a sufficient homeostatic threat as to trigger the body to apply such mechanisms postprandially.

 Regulation of Nutrient Absorption